Cut-off phenomenon in the uniform plane Kac walk: Introduction

-where $f(c)$ is a function tending to $\infty$ as $c$ does. \end{theorem} \begin{remark} When $\sigma^2(q) < \frac{1}{2} \xi(\sigma^2)$ we exhibit a cutoff window of size $O(N\log \log N)$.
-It is likely that $O(N)$ is the true size. \end{remark} Together, Theorems \ref{L^1 cutoff} and \ref{L^2 cutoff} have several surprising features.
-For one, the proof of the Theorem \ref{L^2 cutoff} exhibits a competition between the natural representation, which produces the spectral gap, and some moderately sized representations for which the spectrum is smaller, but of higher multiplicity.
+Together, Theorems \ref{L^1 cut-off} and \ref{L^2 cut-off} have several surprising features.
+For one, the proof of the Theorem \ref{L^2 cut-off} exhibits a competition between the natural representation, which produces the spectral gap, and some moderately sized representations for which the spectrum is smaller, but of higher multiplicity.
 We are not familiar with another such naturally occurring walk that has been studied.
-Also, for measures $\xi$ such that $\sigma^2(q) < \frac{\xi(\sigma^2)}{2}$ we have a situation in which there is a cutoff phenomenon in both the total variation and $L^2$ norms, the two cutoff points are not the same, and both may be precisely analyzed.
+Also, for measures $\xi$ such that $\sigma^2(q) < \frac{\xi(\sigma^2)}{2}$ we have a situation in which there is a cut-off phenomenon in both the total variation and $L^2$ norms, the two cut-off points are not the same, and both may be precisely analyzed.
 Again, we are not aware of comparable examples.

-The proofs of both the lower and upper bound of Theorem \ref{L^2 cutoff} are strongly dependent upon our integral formula for the character ratio.
-We prove the lower bound by using the saddle point method to obtain an asymptotic formula for the character ratio of a special class of moderate representations, for which we can also accurately estimate the dimension.
-The proof of the upper bound shows that this class of special representations is `nearly optimal' with respect to trading off size of character ratio with dimension, by approximating the relative character ratios with the ratios of the respective integrands at the saddle point.

-We record several further consequences of Theorems \ref{L^1 cutoff} and \ref{L^2 cutoff}.
-First, from Theorem \ref{L^1 cutoff} one can also derive near optimal mixing time results under the Wasserstein distance.
+We record several further consequences of Theorems \ref{L^1 cut-off} and \ref{L^2 cut-off}.
+First, from Theorem \ref{L^1 cut-off} one can also derive near optimal mixing time results under the Wasserstein distance.
 Recall that for two probability measures $\mu,\nu$ defined on a metric space $(\Omega,d)$, the $L^2$ Wasserstein distance is defined by

 where $\cM(\mu,\nu)$ denotes the set of all couplings of $\mu$ and $\nu$.
-We obtain \begin{corollary} Let $\xi$ denote the uniform measure on $\T^1$.
-For $t = N (\log N+c)$, the Wasserstein distance of the uniform plane Kac walk $\delta_{\Id}P_\xi^t$ from Haar measure is bounded by
+We obtain \begin{corollary} Let $\xi$ denote the uniform measure on $\T_0$.
+For $t = 2n (\log n+c)$, the Wasserstein distance of the uniform plane Kac walk $\delta_{\Id}\cdot P_\xi^t$ from Haar measure is bounded by

 \end{corollary} \begin{proof}[Proof sketch] The optimal transport inequality \cite{OptimalTransport} gives